YottaDB/YDBDoc/ProgGuide/langfeat.rst

 M provides timeouts as a tool to retain program control over commands of indefinite duration.
 A timeout consists of a colon (:) delimiter on an argument, followed by a numeric expression specifying the number of seconds to millisecond (three decimal place) precision for M to attempt to execute the command.
 When the timeout is zero (0), M makes a single attempt to complete the command.

-YottaDB/GT.M caps the maximum timeout to 999,999.999 seconds (about 11.5 days), and converts values greater than the maximum timeout to that cap.
+YottaDB caps the maximum timeout to 999,999.999 seconds (about 11.5 days), and converts values greater than the maximum timeout to that cap.
 When a command has a timeout, M maintains the $TEST intrinsic special variable as the command completes.
 If the command completes successfully, M sets $TEST to TRUE (1).
 If the command times out before successful completion, M sets $TEST to FALSE (0).
 When a command argument does not specify a timeout, M does not maintain $TEST.

 The following commands accept timeouts: